PrefectHQ/prefect/docs/tutorials/storage.md

 Similar to storage blocks, infrastructure [blocks](/concepts/blocks/) contain configuration for interacting with external systems.
 In the case of infrastructure this his includes settings that [agents](/concepts/work-queues/) use to create an execution environment for a flow run.

-Infastructure include configuration for environments such as:
+Infrastructure includes configuration for environments such as:

 - Docker containers
 - Kubernetes Jobs